quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #long-packet-types title="Long Header Packet Types"}

-The header form, packet type, connection ID, packet number and version fields of a long header packet are version independent.
+The header form, packet type, connection ID, packet number and version fields of a long header packet are version-independent.
 The types of packets defined in
-{{long-packet-types}}, the remaining fields, and the payload are specific to a version and packet type.
+{{long-packet-types}} are version-specific.
 See {{version-specific}} for details on how packets from different versions of QUIC are interpreted.

 (TODO: Should the list of packet types be version-independent?)

-The packet layout is the same for all long-header packet types, but the semantics of the fields are specific to each packet type.
-Type-specific semantics are described in {{version-packet}}, {{public-reset-packet}},
+The interpretation of the fields and the payload are specific to a version and packet type.
+Type-specific semantics for this version are described in
-{{cleartext-packet}}, and {{encrypted-packet}}.
+{{version-packet}}, {{public-reset-packet}}, {{cleartext-packet}}, and
+{{encrypted-packet}}.

 ## Short Header